Home

 and those we fought were small.

-My mates and me we'd never been, so off to Church we filed,
+My mates and me we had never been, so off to Church we filed,

 We walked inside about three abreast, straight down the middle aisle.